 2. Convert points to REAL frequent flyer miles

-There are plenty of cards which offer generic reward “miles” but they’re not true airline-specific frequent flyer miles.
+There are a number of cards in the market that offer generic reward “miles” but they’re not true airline-specific frequent flyer miles.
 Instead, each “mile” is typically worth a credit of exactly one cent that can be spent towards airfare on any airline.
 Don’t get me wrong- there are benefits to going with those types of cards.

 But the big advantage of frequent flyer miles is that often times, they can be worth a lot more than a penny each.
 For example, if you redeemed 25,000 miles for a flight which has a cash price of $500, then you’re basically getting two cents of value per mile (obviously the conversion will vary depending on the airline and flight).

-With the Chase Sapphire Preferred’s airline partners, you can convert your points to actual frequent flyer miles or hotel points usually on a 1:1 basis.
+With the Chase Sapphire Preferred’s list of airline partners, you can convert your points to actual frequent flyer miles or hotel points usually on a 1:1 basis.
 The participating airlines and hotel frequent traveler programs are:

 - United Airlines MileagePlus